-The Pittsburgh-Cleveland route was a primary link between Megabus routes in the Great Lakes region and those in the Northeast.
-For riders who chose to connect multiple Megabus trips to take longer journeys around the country (Chicago > Cleveland > Pittsburgh was one such option), the loss of the Pittsburgh-Cleveland route will be a big blow, but Greyhound and Amtrak continue to offer a link between the cities.
+The Pittsburgh to Cleveland route was a primary link between Megabus routes in the Great Lakes region and those in the Northeast.
+For riders who chose to connect multiple Megabus trips to take longer journeys around the country (Chicago > Cleveland > Pittsburgh was one such option), the loss of the Pittsburgh-Cleveland route will be a big blow.
+Greyhound and Amtrak continue to offer a link between the cities.

 In addition, Megabus will continue to operate other routes connecting cities in Ohio and Pennsylvania, including Columbus-Erie and Cleveland-State College.